fmalmeida/ngs-preprocess/docs/manual.rst

    * - ``--pacbio_barcodes``
      - N
      - False
      - Path to xml/fasta file containing barcode information.
 It will split barcodes into single files.
+Will be used for all pacbio inputs, h5 or bam.

    * - ``--pacbio_barcode_design``
      - N